forestgrape/coronavirus/diagnosis_and_viral_load.md

   A challenge is especially specificity since: "Within a genus, antibodies against other coronaviruses might cross-react and such cross-reactive conserved viral proteins limit the use of whole virus–based assays, for example, immunofluorescence assay (IFA) [7]."
 * Symptom-based diagnosis

+#### Summary Manabe
+**Self-collected oral fluid saliva is insensitive compared to nasal-oropharyngeal swabs in the detection of SARS-CoV-2 in outpatients**
+##### Methods
+* Self-collected Swabs: "Participants self-collected mid-turbinate nasal and oropharyngeal (nasal-OP) swabs; both swabs were placed in 3ml viral transport medium (VTM, 11).
+* Saliva Collection:
+  * "Participants were instructed to open and remove the saliva collection sponge from the device container, rub their gums for 1-2 minutes with the sponge, then reinsert the swab back into the device container and closes the container.
+This collection method targets gingival crevicular fluid, which leaks from the space between the gums and teeth and is enriched with IgG antibodies derived from blood."
+  * "Midway through enrolment, participants were asked to add spit into the Oracol collection tube to evaluate if that might enhance sensitivity."
+* "VeroE6-TMPRSS2 [16] cell culture model was used to assess viable virus when incubated with VTM (nasal-OP samples only).
+SARS-CoV-2 specific growth was verified by indirect immunofluorescence for SARS-CoV-2 antigen (nucleocapsid and spike proteins).[17]"
+##### Results
+* In the first 5 days after symptom onset the agreement for positive samples was about 90%.
+But in days 5 to 10 about 60% of crevicular fluid samples where positive of the swab positive ones (as shown in Figure 3).
+* "We cultured all rRT-PCR positive nasal-OP specimens on VeroE6 TMPRSS2 cells.
+All culture positive samples (n=16) were obtained within 11 days of symptom onset.
+In all matched samples in which SARS-CoV-2 was culture positive (n=9), SARS-CoV-2 RNA was detected by rRT-PCR in both nasal-OP and oral fluid samples."
+##### Discussion
+* "In our study, we found that spit added to the oral fluid did increase sensitivity.
+Taken together spit/drool sample type is better than oral fluid from the gumline.
+These differences are important since many in vitro devices that are currently being tested for the direct detection of SARS-CoV-2 use different salivary sample types including passive drool, spit, oral fluid collected with a sponge, and sputum from clearing the throat."

 #### Summary Azzi
 Azzi, L., Carcano, G., Gianfagna, F., Grossi, P., Gasperina, D. D., Genoni, A., Fasano, M., Sessa, F., Tettamanti, L., Carinci, F., Maurino, V., Rossi, A., Tagliabue, A., & Baj, A. (2020). **Saliva is a reliable tool to detect SARS-CoV-2.
 The Journal of infection,** 81(1), e45–e50. https://doi.org/10.1016/j.jinf.2020.04.005